alvas/vimwiki/API.md

 ## REST Constraints

-The idea of a RESTfull system is based on the conecpts of constraints that limit how a distributed system can be constructed.
+The idea of a RESTfull system is based on the concepts of constraints that limit how a distributed system can be constructed.

 * Client/Server
 * Stateless